About Us

 In addition to law, Barbara has been a member of the Bethel Park Democratic Committee for 20 years.
 Since 2017, she has been active in the anti-gerrymandering movement and has joined several local Resistance groups.
 She and her late husband have long supported charities and charitable giving, in particular the Leukemia and Lymphoma Society, in honor of their deceased son.

-Barbara will advise the Board on legal concerns and will reach out to corporations in the Pittsburgh area to enlist their aid in achieving our objectives.
+Barbara advises the Board on legal concerns and will reach out to corporations in the Pittsburgh area to enlist their aid in achieving our objectives.